jaysomani/firstspot/CODE_OF_CONDUCT.md

 ## Contact

-For any questions or concerns regarding this Code of Conduct, please contact [maintainer's email].
+For any questions or concerns regarding this Code of Conduct, please contact jaysomani2016@gmail.com.